Art of the Berber Women

-The catalogue for the Ideqqi exhibition, the art of Berber women, presents the first synthetic approach to the art of Berber pottery in Algeria, which is specifically female.
-It is based on the particularly rich collections in the Quai Branly Museum.
+The catalogue for the Ideqqi exhibition, the art of the Berber women, presents the first synthetic approach to the art of Berber pottery in Algeria, which is specifically female.
+It is based on the particularly rich collections in the musée du quai Branly.

 After the Introduction by Marie-France vivier, the exhibition curator, Ernest Hamel sketches a historical panorama of Kabyla pottery.
 Dalila Marsly’s contributions explain the different functions of the objects in the exhibition, mainly through their domestic uses.